-Xtra™ Utility Cart with Open Sides is a durable storage and transportation cart for front and back-of-house applications.
+Xtra™ 4-Shelf Cart with Open Sides is a durable storage and transportation cart for front and back-of-house applications.

-Rubbermaid Commercial Products Xtra™ Utility Cart with Open Sides is a durable storage and transportation cart for front and back-of-house applications.
+Rubbermaid Commercial Products Xtra™ 4-Shelf Cart with Open Sides is a durable storage and transportation cart for front and back-of-house applications.
 Sized to carry large loads, this rolling utility cart has sturdy swivel casters for smooth movement and raised arms on both sides for added maneuverability.
-Designed with 3 large shelves to hold a variety of equipment and supplies, up to 300 lbs.
+Large textured shelves hold a variety of equipment and supplies, up to 300 lbs.

 Features and Benefits:

 |Product Length||40.63 in||103.20 cm|